opendistro-for-elasticsearch/odfe-cli/docs/dev/rfc/odfe-cli-rest-api-as-commands.md

 ## Common parameters

-The following options can be applied to all of the odfe-cli commands.
+The following options can be applied to all the odfe-cli commands.
 These parameters are supported by Elasticsearch as mentioned [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/common-options.html).
 In the future we will support more parameters or include multiple values that can be added as flag to any commands.